Apple donates $1M to Red Cross as Hurricane Florence slams North Carolina

 The company regularly donates to charities following natural disasters, 9to5Mac notes.
 In 2017, it gave $5 million for Hurricane Harvey relief (in addition to accepting customers' donations via iTunes) and $1 million to help deal with the California wildfires (it did so again last month).

-Verizon also open up its network to make communication easier for hurricane's forecasted duration, to help people stay connected.
+Verizon also opened up its network to make communication easier for the hurricane's forecasted duration to help people stay connected.

 "Free calling, text and data for Georgia, North Carolina, South Carolina and Virginia Verizon Wireless customers impacted by Hurricane Florence from 9/14-9/17," the company tweeted early Friday.
 It's also allowing customers to donate to the Red Cross via text.